dmgerman/multiboard/readme.md

   - give appropriate credit including linking to their website and license
   - you implicitly give a full license to the Multiboard creators

+## I multiboard free?

+For the majority of use-cases downloading and 3d-printing multiboard components is free.

+While you can subscribe to their Memberships (see https://www.multiboard.io/support) it is not necessary.

 ## What are the main components of multiboard